uniwebcms/framework/docs/developers-guide.md

 }
 ```

-Uniweb automatically structures the markdown content into this standardized object.
+The Uniweb RTE automatically structures the markdown content into this standardized object.
 This consistent structure makes it easy to access content in your components without having to parse markdown yourself.

 ### Working with Parameters